Russia assaults Ukraine with over 800 drones and decoys, the largest such attack in the war

 “The world must respond to this destruction not only with words, but with actions.
 There is a need to strengthen sanctions pressure — primarily against Russian oil and gas,” she said.

-Among the dead was a 1-year-old child, whose body was dug out of the rubble by rescuers, said Tymur Tkachenko, the head of Kyiv’s city administration.
+The two people killed were a mother and her 3-month old child, whose bodies were dug out of the rubble by rescuers, said Tymur Tkachenko, the head of Kyiv’s city administration.
+Initially Tkachenko said the child was 1 year old.
+At least 10 locations in Kyiv were damaged in the attack, he added.

-Russian drone debris struck a nine-story residential building in Kyiv's Sviatoshynskyi district and a four-story residential building in Darnytskyi district, according to Mayor Vitallii Klitschko.
+Russian drones struck a nine-story residential building in Kyiv's Sviatoshynskyi district and a four-story residential building in Darnytskyi district, according to Mayor Vitallii Klitschko.
+Tkachenko said these were direct hits.

 Sunday's attack is the second mass Russian drone and missile attack to target Kyiv in the span of two weeks, as hopes for peace talks wane.